 As a researcher at the University of Oslo you are required to create a data management plan (DMP) for your project.
-A data management plan is a document, which describes how research data will be managed in a research project from start to finish.
 Good data management practices support transparency, quality, reproducibility, and good workflow in a project.
 This is a topic that is starting to get increased attention, especially because of its importance in supporting the movement towards Open Research.

 Book an appointment for advice on research data management

-The Digital Scholarship Center at the University Library is now able to provide advice, guidance, and training in research data management.
-We can help you meet the requirements of the University of Oslo, the Norwegian Research Council, Horizon Europe, and other important funding bodies.
+The Digital Scholarship Center at the University Library (DSC) is now able to provide advice, guidance, and training in research data management.
+We can help you meet the data management requirements of the University of Oslo, the Norwegian Research Council, Horizon Europe, and other important funding bodies.

 You can book an appointment with the DSC using our booking service by first selecting “Digital Scholarship Center” followed by a date and time that works for you.
-If you are unable to find a suitable time, or prefer to contact us directly, please send an e-mail send an email to firstname.lastname@example.org.
+If you are unable to find a suitable time, or prefer to contact us directly, you can contact your local librarian or send us an e-mail at firstname.lastname@example.org.

 What is research data management?